-Leader of the pan-Yoruba socio-political organisation, Afenifere, Reuben Fasoranti, yesterday, dissociated himself from the position taken at Isanya Ogbo, Ogun State, over the emergence of Asiwaju Bola Tinubu as the President-elect, saying that is not the Afenifere way.
+LAGOS—THE leader of the pan-Yoruba socio-political organisation, Afenifere, Chief Reuben Fasoranti, yesterday, dissociated himself from the position taken at Isanya Ogbo, Ogun State over the emergence of Asiwaju Bola Tinubu as the President-elect, saying that is not the Afenifere way.

 He also declared the removal and suspension of two Afenifere officials, Messrs Kole Omololu and Jare Ajayi, null and void.

-Fasoranti, in a statement he personally signed, stated that being a law-abiding organisation, Afenifere could not have asserted that someone, other than the person declared by the body duly authorised by the Constitution and other extant laws of the land, is the winner of the February 25, 2023, presidential election.
+Fasoranti, in a statement he personally signed, stated that being a law abiding organization, Afenifere could not have asserted that someone, other than the person declared by the body duly authorized by the Constitution and other extant laws of the land, is the winner of the February 25, 2023, presidential election.

 Both Ajayi and Omololu were sacked for allegedly issuing unauthorised statements and constant denigration of the organisation.

 But distancing himself from the communiqué by its leader and Secretary General, Pa Ayo Adebanjo and Sola Ebiseni respectively after its monthly meeting held at Isanya Ogbo in Ogun State, Fasoranti said: “A General Meeting does not have the power to convene and take such a far-reaching decision just at the whims of individuals.”